-- In a medium bowl, combine the wheat starch, tapioca starch, and the salt.
+In a medium bowl, combine the wheat starch, tapioca starch, and the salt.

 Add the remaining boiling water if the dough is too dry.
-Don’t overwork the dough, but continue shaping for about 2 minutes, until it is smooth and shiny.
+Don’t overwork the dough, but continue shaping it for about 2 minutes, until it is smooth and shiny.

-- Cover and let rest for 20 minutes.
+Cover and let rest for 20 minutes.

 Form the Dumplings

-- Carefully lift the upper edge of the wrapper and fold it over the filling.
+Carefully lift the top edge of the wrapper and fold it over the filling toward you to obtain a half-circle shape.
 Use your thumb and forefinger to form pleats in the dough, and pinch the edges closed.